School of Physics and Radiological Sciences

 Brent D. Murphy, MS, DABR

 The Health Physicist is responsible for the radiation safety aspects of industrial, nuclear, or regulatory agencies.
-Health Physicists can have careers spanning from health physicists in environmental protection agencies, to regulators for hazardous waste handling, to radiation safety officers in nuclear reactors.
+Therefore, Health Physicists can have careers spanning from health physicists in environmental protection agencies, to regulators for hazardous waste handling, to radiation safety officers in nuclear reactors.